THE WRONG TODD

 Koka smiled—really smiled.
 The movement was so real and genuine for once that his face actually hurt.
 He put a hand up to rub the stiffness from his bristly jaw as he answered.
 “On the contrary, I am happy for the first time this evening—maybe this year.
 Thank you for rescuing me, whatever the circumstances.”

 Sabine sighed in relief as she smiled back.
 She put out her hand.
 “That’s very nice of you to be so understanding.
 I’m Sabine Blakeman by the way, not Kendall any longer.
 They took my name off my driver’s license and checkbook.
 I just haven’t changed it legally yet.”

-His hand engulfed hers and Sabine wondered how those large hands could possible manage in a kitchen.
-His fingers were long and the skin on his hands meticulously soft and clean.
+His hand engulfed hers and Sabine wondered how those large hands could possibly manage in a kitchen.
+His fingers were long and the skin on his hands was meticulously soft and clean.

 “They have a saying where I’m from, Ms. Blakeman.
 Mahalo E Ke Akua No Keia La,” Koka said.

 Sabine smiled.
 “That’s certainly a beautiful mouthful.
 Is it Polynesian?”

 “It’s the Hawaiian way of saying thank the goddess such a pleasant woman won me,” Koka explained.